MSHSL basketball: Caledonia girls dominate Lourdes to advance to section final

-ROCHESTER — Caledonia’s girls basketball team controlled the tempo of Saturday’s MSHSL Section 1AA semifinal the entire way, with the third-seeded Warriors cruising to a 77-53 victory over two-seed Rochester Lourdes at the Rochester Civic Center to advance to Thursday’s section final.
+ROCHESTER — Caledonia High School’s girls basketball team controlled the tempo of Saturday’s MSHSL Section 1AA semifinal the entire way, with the third-seeded Warriors cruising to a 77-53 victory over second-seeded Rochester Lourdes at the Rochester Civic Center to advance to Thursday’s section final.

 The biggest reason why is because starter Alexis Schroeder and reserve rotation player Aubrie Klug were out of the first matchup, and with the pair back, the Caledonia squad would be able to play a more comfortable style.